Media Policies and Guidelines

 Which journalists may attend?

-Employees or editorial staff members from the following types of media outlets are invited to register for media credentials to attend the Annual Scientific Meeting:
+Working journalists from recognized media outlets are invited to register for media credentials to attend the Annual Scientific Meeting.
+These types of media outlets include:

 - Ophthalmic or other health care publications